BhavyaSM/ReactNativeApp/README.md

 <<<<<<< HEAD
 # ReactNativeApp
-This is a shopping applicaion
+This is a shopping application
 =======
 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).